cwindrow007/AutoSupportAndResistance/README.md

 # AutoSupportAndResistance
-Script code to TD Ameritrade Auto Support and Resistance measures
+Script code for Think or Swim Trading Auto Support and Resistance measures